Hypnotherapy and Hypnosis FAQ

 How does self-suggestion work?

-Repetition is the golden key to successful suggestion and self-suggestion.
+Repetition is the golden key to a successful suggestion and self-suggestion.
 In addition, keep the following points in mind:

 (1)Always word your suggestions positively.
 Don’t say “I will not hate that person,” but “I will love that person.”